PizzaTreatza/Sketchy/README.md

 # Sketchy
-An etcha-a-sketch-esque project created as part of The Odin Project
+An etch-a-sketch-esque project created as part of The Odin Project